oasmobile/php-aws-wrappers/README.md

 ## Prerequisite

-#### Profile
+#### Credentials

-Because oasis/aws-wrappers is only a wrapper on top of [aws/aws-php-sdk], it relies on the profile based authentication mechanism of the official SDK.
+Because oasis/aws-wrappers is only a wrapper on top of [aws/aws-php-sdk], it relies on the official SDK to authenticate client credentials.
+Please refer to the [official documentation] to find out how you specify credentials to the SDK

-You will need to setup a correct AWS profile.
+The most commonly used credential supplying method is to use the **Profile**.
+You will need to setup a correct AWS profile as instructed below:

 Please prepare your `~/.aws/credentials` file with permission 600 and content like below:

 ```ini
 [tester]